pragati0320/rnme/README.md

 ---
 ## Use of AI Tools

-ChatGPT was used as an assistant for brainstorming test coverage, reviewing the test strategy, and refining documentation.
-All test scenarios, implementationwas done using Maestro Studio emulator and also validated manually over physical device.
+ChatGPT was used to assist with test planning, coverage analysis, and documentation refinement. <br>
+The automation scripts were implemented using Maestro Studio and executed on an Android emulator.
+Key functionalities were additionally verified through manual testing on a physical device.

 ---

 ## Manual Testing